 (B) A statement under oath that the business is unable to determine who was driving or renting the vehicle at the time the speed violation occurred because the vehicle was stolen at the time of the violation.
-A statement provided under this subsection $((\frac{(4)}{(h)}))(8)(f)(i)$ (B) must be accompanied by a copy of a filed police report regarding the vehicle theft;

-(C) In lieu of identifying the vehicle operator, payment of the applicable penalty.

-(ii) Timely mailing of a statement to the department of transportation relieves a rental car business of any liability under this chapter for the notice of infraction. (((5)))(9) Revenue generated from the deployment of speed safety camera systems must be deposited into the highway safety fund and first used exclusively for the operating and administrative costs under this section.
+A statement provided under this subsection $\left(\frac{4}{(h)}\right)$ (B) must be accompanied by a copy of a filed police report regarding the vehicle theft;(C) In lieu of identifying the vehicle operator, payment of the applicable penalty. or car business of any liability under this chapter for the notice of infraction. $((\frac{(5)}{)})$ (9) Revenue generated from the deployment of speed safety camera systems must be deposited into the highway safety fund and first used exclusively for the operating and administrative costs under this section.
 The operation of speed safety camera systems is intended to increase safety in state highway work zones by changing driver behavior.
 Consequently, any revenue generated that exceeds the operating and administrative costs under this section must be distributed for the purpose of traffic safety including, but not limited to, driver training education and local DUI emphasis patrols.